arasdenizhan/springMovieApp/README.md

-# Spring RESTful Web Service
+# Spring Movie App RESTful Web Service
 ## _Made with Spring Boot by Denizhan Aras_

 Movie app is a RESTful web service which stores user created movies.
 User can create, update and delete movies.